Basella pea stew

 Basella tastes great with ground beef or vegan mince

-By the way, Basella is also a great after-work dish, as the pea stew takes no longer than 40 minutes - all inclusive!
-Quickly sauté onions and garlic in olive oil, add ground beef, canned tomatoes and peas and season with cinnamon, salt and pepper - done.
-And while the stew is still bubbling away, you can prepare the butter rice.
-By the way, I recently tried the stew with vegan minced meat.
-That tastes really good too!
+By the way, Basella is also a great after-work dish, because the pea stew takes no longer than 40 minutes – all inclusive!
+Quickly sauté onions and garlic in olive oil, add ground beef, canned tomatoes and peas and season with cinnamon, salt and pepper – ready.

 Recipe for Lebanese pea stew "Basella